 Whey protein is one of the most studied and popular supplements in the world of fitness and nutrition, recognized for its effectiveness in improving health and physical performance.

-Casein protein
+Casein Protein

-Casein protein is the main protein in milk, making up approximately 80% of the protein content of cow's milk.
+Casein protein is the main protein in milk, making up about 80% of the protein content of cow's milk.
 Unlike whey protein, casein is much slower to digest, allowing for a gradual and sustained release of amino acids into the bloodstream.

 Casein is also a complete protein, meaning it contains all the essential amino acids the body needs for vital functions.